bradbunce/launchdarkly-react-logger/README.md

 # The feature flag key you created in LaunchDarkly for controlling SDK log levels
 REACT_APP_LD_SDK_LOG_FLAG_KEY=your-flag-key
 ```

+Note: The default logger will throw an error if either environment variable is not set.

 #### Option B: Parameter Injection
 You can create a custom logger instance with your own configuration: